multi-coop/datami/README.md

   - [ ]  Add a `Save` button + dialog + actions : after edition on client's side, acting as a commit to the file's git repo on a separate branch + merge request (commit and request by default done the "ghost user") ;
 - [ ] Deploy on Netlify for test purposes.

-... and just for a POC, that's would be greaaaaat ...
+... and just for a POC, that would be greaaaaat ...

 ---